 - Bruen MK9

-The MG34 gets our vote for being one of the best LMGs in Warzone for four reasons.
+The MG34 gets our vote for being the second best LMG in Warzone for four reasons.
 Firstly, it boasts a time-to-kill that’s lower than the incredibly popular M4A1.
 Secondly, it’s iron sights are some of the best in the game (especially if you’re running the BLOWtorch blueprint), effectively granting you an additional attachment slot.
 Thirdly, its damage range is among the best for any automatic weapon in the game.
 Finally, even if you scale down to the 75-round drum mag, it can hold enough bullets to wipe a squad.

 If that wasn’t neat enough, a buff eliminated the delay that you get when firing any open-bolt machine gun, so there’s now no pause between pulling the trigger and cartridge ignition, which massively reduces this gun’s TTK.